raspberrypisig/pizero-usb-hid-keyboard/README.md

 Basically, a ripoff of this: https://www.aidanwoods.com/blog/building-a-wifi-enabled-usb-rubber-ducky/

+Tested on Raspberry Pi Zero W and a Windows 10 PC (version 1809).

 1. Started with a clean install of Raspbian Buster
 2. Used a Raspberry Pi 3 to setup wifi/keyboard/do apt update etc.
 3. Then took SD card out and put into Pi Zero W and booted.